EstefaniaCC/academic_website/content/home/experience.md

   date_end = ""
   description = """ Responsibilities include:

-  * Research on of AI-enabled MEC orchestration system in 5G networks.
+  * Research on of AI-enabled MEC orchestration system in 5G and 6G networks.
   * Design of ML-based network management approaches.
   * Research dissemination in high impact journals, international conferences and hands-on demonstrations.
   * Contribution to EC-funded projects (Task Leader, research contribution, and deliverables writing).